saxon1964/neovim-tips/README.md

 ## 📝 Tips

-Each tip should follow this format in your tips file:
+Each tip should follow this format:

 ````
 # Title: My tip title